Dispute Review Board

 1.1 These procedures are for the purpose of providing processes for operation of the Disputes Review Board (DRB) and are intended to be flexible to meet circumstances that may arise during the life of the project.
 “Dispute” as referenced in this procedure is defined as a disagreement between the Florida Department of Transportation (“Department”) and the Contractor (referred to herein as the parties) where the Contractor has submitted, in accordance with Standard Specification 5-12a notice of intent to seek additional compensation but has not yet submitted a written claim in accordance with Standard Specification 5-12.
 “Claim” as referenced in this procedure is defined as a written demand submitted to the Department by the Contractor in compliance with Standard Specification 5-12.3 seeking additional monetary compensation, time, or other adjustments to the Contract, the entitlement or impact of which is disputed by the Department.

-1.2 The role of this DRB is to provide specialized expertise in technical areas and in administration of construction contracts to assist the Department and the Contractor in resolving disputes or claims in a timely and equitable manner.
+1.2 The role of this DRB is to provide specialized expertise in technical areas and in administration of construction contracts to assist the Department and the Contractor in avoiding disputes and claims and, if disputes or claims occur, resolving them in a timely and equitable manner.
 Within the context of partnering, the DRB serves to assist the parties in working through disagreements.

 1.3 As provided in the DRB Specification contained in the construction contract, except for their participation in the DRB’s activities, neither the Contractor nor the Department will solicit advice or consultation from the DRB or it members on matters dealing with the conduct of the work or resolution of problems.
 During meetings, site visits and hearings, no DRB member will express any opinion concerning the merit of any facet of a case or a potential dispute.